misterfoxy/Tech-Pathway-React/01-Progressing/04-Props/README.md

 # Instructions

+* If you haven't done so already, create a folder called `reactworkshop` separate from this repository that you can use for all of the activities in this repo.

-* Replace your React application's `src` folder with [Unsolved/src](Unsolved/src).
+* Copy the entire `src` folder with [Unsolved/src](Unsolved/src) and paste it into your `reactworkshop` folder.

-* Install node packages by running the command `npm install` from within the directory that contains the package.json file.
+* Install node packages if you haven't done so already by running the command `npm install` from within the directory that contains the package.json file.

 * Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.